-How to complain about a registrant
+How to raise concerns about a Registrant

-How to complain
+How to raise concerns

 British Psychoanalytic Council

 - The substance of the concern, including as much detail as possible such as names, dates and places, supporting information and any relevant documents;